 The mission of CERN is to provide for collaboration among European States in nuclear and particle physics research of a pure scientific and fundamental character.
 Founded in 1954 as an intergovernmental organisation, the laboratory has its headquarters in Geneva and its site has extended over time from Switzerland into France.
 With about 2600 staff members, the laboratory provides accelerator-based research infrastructures used by currently more than 13 000 users from all over the world.
 CERN operates in particular the Large Hadron Collider (LHC), the largest proton collider ever built, which led to the discovery of the Higgs boson in 2012.
 During the upcoming high luminosity upgrade programme of the LHC, the unique properties of the Higgs boson will be studied in detail among many other research topics.

-According to the Convention for the Establishment of a European Organization for Nuclear Research, established by the twelve founding members of CERN, the Council is the supreme decision-making authority of the Organization, composed by delegates of all its twenty-two Member States.
+According to the Convention for the Establishment of a European Organization for Nuclear Research, established by the twelve founding members of CERN, the Council is the supreme decision-making authority of the Organization, composed by delegates of all its twenty-three Member States.

 The Council determines the Organization’s policy in scientific, technical and administrative matters, defines its strategic programmes, sets and follows up its annual goals, and approves its budget.
 The Council also appoints the Director-General who is the Organization’s chief executive officer and legal representative.
 The Council typically meets four times a year, under the chairmanship of the President, with the Director-General acting as Secretary.